 The next morning I woke up and the scariest thing happened.
 My feet were still numb and three fingers on both hands were numb.
 This had me really scared and the hotel had terrible internet so I had breakfast and checked out of The Yellow Hostel.
 I knew my next hotel the check in was not until

-To my luck the hotel let me check in early and I started to Google what could be going wrong with me.
+lets me check in early and I started to Google what could be going wrong with me.
 The main hits were Diabetic Nerve Pain or MS. (In my head better than diabetic as I love good food.)
 The internet was bad so I decided to go out and went to Termini station to get online.
 From there I started iMessaging / Facebook messaging and emailing everyone I could back home to get advice.

-Since it was just after 6am back home only a few answered.
+6 am back home only a few answered.
 None suggested coming back and several suggested it could be something even worse and that I should go to the hospital.
 My sister was one of the few that answered but wasn’t happy I woke her on a Sunday morning.
 I ate lunch at McDonald’s in the station then went to find Michelangelo’s Keyhole that I missed by a few metres in 2013.
 Once you miss doing something it really sticks with you.